 - Lightly draw some poppies on the watercolour paper.

 - Teach students some basic watercolour techniques.
-For this project, the poppy petals will start with a dark shade along the outside edge and then will gradually fade toward the centre of the flower.
+For this project, the poppy petals will start with a dark shade along the outside edge and then gradually fade toward the centre of the flower.

 - On a piece of scrap paper, have students draw a simple heart shape.
 If you are using watercolour pencils, shade the pencil firmly along the bumpy part of the heart opposite the point.
 If you are using watercolour, paint a dark line along the bumpy part of the heart opposite the point.
 Dip the brush in water and then pull the paint across the heart toward the point without adding more colour.